CsatiZoltan/t8code-wiki/Step-5---Store-element-data.md

 ### Build data array and gather data for the local elements

 To build a data array, we first nead to allocate memory at run time, which should happen via `T8_ALLOC`.
 The syntax of `T8_ALLOC` is similar to `malloc`.
 It requires a datatype and size to allocate the necessary memory.
 In our case we want to store the level and volume of each element.
-To do so, we create a struct with level and volume inside.
+To do so, we create a struct with `level` and `volume` variables inside.

 ```C++
 struct t8_step5_data_per_element